 Please only submit a PAMS lab technical proposal in response to this Announcement; do not submit a DOE Field Work Proposal (FWP) at this time.
-The Office of Science will request FWPs later from those selected for funding consideration under this Announcement.
+SC will request FWPs later from those selected for funding consideration under this Announcement.

-For help with PAMS, click the "PAMS User Guide" link on the PAMS website, https://pamspublic.science.energy.gov/.
+For help with PAMS, click the "External User Guide" link on the PAMS website, https://pamspublic.science.energy.gov/.
 You may also contact the PAMS Help Desk, which can be reached Monday through Friday, 9:00 AM - 5:30 PM Eastern Time.
 Telephone: (855) 818-1846 (toll free number) or (301) 903-9610, Email: sc.pams-helpdesk@science.doe.gov.
-All submissions and inquiries about this Program Announcement should reference LAB 18-1903.
+All submissions and inquiries about this Program Announcement should reference LAB 19-2114.